jfBiswajit/note_keeper/readme.md

 We use callback that doesn't mean automatically make it asynchronous.
 It only works this way for some functions in the node API.
 Callback != Asynchonous.

+### NPM
+Npm stands for node package manager which is a command line interface automatically comes with node.js use to install and manage open-source packages.

 ### Basic Js
 **Array.map()** Take an array and apply some procedure to its elements so that you get a new array with modified elements.